| 2003-09-05 Accountable

 goodies back from your hosting provider), and turnaround time for support.
 You

+might also have an SLA for turnaround time of legal signoff of site content.
 The point of this is that you can make firm plans around whatever the service

 level you"ve agreed, knowing that even if you don"t get that level of service,